fission-codes/whitepaper-old-format/00-abstract.md

 To meet the technical and social needs of 2020, 2025, and beyond, we introduce Asimov: a web-scale, secure-by-default, where users own and control their identity and data, code is executable on any machine, and removes deployment as a separate development stage.

 A major barrier to user adoption is unfamilairity with advanced or novel paradeigms.
 As such, Asimov follows a philosophy of _progressive decentralization_.

+* We propose a framework that bridges data storage, digital scarcity, and portable compute.